 Virtual Information Session(s)

-It is mandatory to attend an Information Session if you wish to be considered for the program.click here to be sign up to the virtual info session
+It is mandatory to attend an Information Session if you wish to be considered for the program.Click to be notified of the next virtual info session

 Full-time Program - Attestation d’Études Collégiales (AEC) LEA.80